duplocloud/docs/faq.md

 * A host is counted as 1 unit. (example: EC2 instance, Azure or GCP VM)
 * A serverless function or service is counted as 1/4 unit (example: Lambda function)
 * A serverless application is counted as 1/2 unit (example: AWS ECS Service, Azure Web App, Google GKE Service)
 * AWS Managed Airflow (MWAA) worker is counted as 1/2 unit.
-For an MWAA environment, the number of workers is calculated as the average of the minimum and maximum worker count.
+For an MWAA environme``` nt, the number of workers is calculated as the average of the minimum and maximum worker count.

 ### I can't edit the Service Description to update my control plane configuration.